High elevation Oaxacan coffee gives rise to full flavors

 A smooth and rich coffee perfect for any morning, any brew method

-Pluma coffees bring with them a wide range of flavors: distinct dried fruit notes like raisin and prune, saturated sweetness like brown sugar, richness like drinking chocolate.
-We found the most prominent notes to be hazelnut butter and chocolate milkshake making for a full, silky morning brew.
-We recommend a 1:16 brew ratio, filtered water at 208-210℉, a medium grind, and a 3-3.5 minute brew cycle.
+We had the opportunity to visit this community earlier this year with our importing partners to see firsthand the dedication that goes into this coffee.
+We picked this lot off of a table of dozens of coffees during a blind cupping for its outstanding quality.
+Oaxacan coffees bring with them a wide range of flavors: distinct nut notes like cashew and hazelnut, saturated sweetness like cane sugar or caramel, richness like drinking chocolate, and bright yellow fruit acidity.
+We found the most prominent notes in this lot to be mandarin, lemon candy, and dark chocolate, making for a full, creamy morning brew.
+We hope this coffee becomes a staple for us and you for years to come.
+To dial in, we recommend a 1:16 brew ratio, filtered water at 208-210℉, a medium grind, and a 3-3.5 minute brew cycle.